kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 **Day 7 class:**

 - Discuss homework
+- [Suspects accused of planting skimming devices at Lexington Kroger stores](https://www.wkyt.com/2024/03/08/suspects-accused-planting-skimming-devices-lexington-kroger-stores/)
+- Another kind of man-in-the-middle attack is physical.
+Read [Credit Card Skimmers and Shimmers: Everything You Need to Know to Stay Safe](https://www.pcmag.com/explainers/how-to-spot-and-avoid-credit-card-skimmers)
+- Read [Two Arrested for ATM Skimmers](https://www.lexingtonky.gov/news/03-08-2024/two-arrested-atm-skimmers)
+- **Prompt 1: Discuss the importance of having a security mindset.**
 - Complete [4.5.
 Lab: Scanning with nmap](https://web.njit.edu/~rt494/security/#_lab_scanning_with_nmap).
 Return to your fork of [Codespace for Lab 4.5.
 Lab: Scanning with nmap](https://github.com/pearcej/security-nmap) to your Github account.
-- **Prompt 1: Discuss what you saw and what you learned in this lab.**
+- **Prompt 2: Discuss what you saw and what you learned in this lab.**
-- [Suspects accused of planting skimming devices at Lexington Kroger stores](https://www.wkyt.com/2024/03/08/suspects-accused-planting-skimming-devices-lexington-kroger-stores/)
-- Another kind of man-in-th -middle attack is physical.
-Read [Credit Card Skimmers and Shimmers: Everything You Need to Know to Stay Safe](https://www.pcmag.com/explainers/how-to-spot-and-avoid-credit-card-skimmers)
-- Read [Two Arrested for ATM Skimmers](https://www.lexingtonky.gov/news/03-08-2024/two-arrested-atm-skimmers)
-- **Prompt 2: Discuss the importance of having a security mindset.**
 - Begin [5.7.
 Lab: MitM with Scapy](https://web.njit.edu/~rt494/security/#_lab_mitm_with_scapy) by forking [Codespace for Lab 5.7.
 Lab: MitM with Scapy](https://github.com/pearcej/security-scapy) to your Github account.

 **Day 7: Field Work:**